ultimate271/notes/lotr3.05.md

 make a last search upon the battle-field and among the ashes.
 But there is little hope there: the horsemen of Rohan did their work too well.'

+#### The group find signs of the hobbits, the remains of their Lembas satchels
 For some time the companions crawled and groped upon the ground.
 The tree stood mournfully above them, its dry leaves now hanging limp, and rattling in the chill easterly wind.
 Aragorn moved slowly away.
 He came to the ashes of the